johnlindquist/kit/API.md

 <!-- enter: Update Docs -->
 <!-- value: download-md.js -->

 These API docs are definitely incomplete and constantly evolving.
 If you're missing something, [suggest an edit](https://github.com/johnlindquist/kit/edit/main/API.md) to the docs or open an issue on GitHub.

-Hit <kbd>Enter</kbd> to download the latest docs.
+Press <kbd>Enter</kbd> to download the latest docs.